 Yes.
-Technically, you could get your TSA PreCheck for free in a few different ways.
+Technically, you could get your TSA PreCheck for free in a few ways:

 - If you're an active military member.

-- If you’re a member of the Department of Defense, including U.S. Military Academy at West Point, U.S. Air Force Academy, U.S. Naval Academy, or U.S. Coast Guard Academy.
-Learn more here.
+- If you're a member of the Department of Defense, including U.S. Military Academy at West Point, U.S. Air Force Academy, U.S. Naval Academy or U.S. Coast Guard Academy.